 She was talented.
 She was beautiful.
 But she was also Jewish…a fact that was important and tragic when she found herself at Auschwitz-Birkenau concentration camp.

-Born in 1917, Franceska Mann was a dancer who lived in Warsaw, Poland.
+Born in 1917, dancer Franceska Mann lived in Warsaw, Poland.
 In 1939, before World War II broke out, Franceska took fourth place in the international dance competition held in Brussels.
-The people of Poland considered her one of the most beautiful and promising dancers - both in classical and modern styles - in their country.
-But her Jewish faith would change that.
+The people of Poland considered her one of the most beautiful and promising dancers – both in classical and modern styles – in their country.
+But her Jewish faith changed that.

-Franceska was performing at Warsaw's Melody Palace nightclub when the Nazis invaded Poland.
-Because she was Jewish, the girl became a prisoner of the infamous Warsaw Ghetto.
+Franceska regularly performed at Warsaw’s Melody Palace nightclub when the Nazis invaded Poland.
+Being Jewish, the girl became a prisoner of the infamous Warsaw Ghetto.

 On October 23, 1942, a train carrying 1,700 Polish Jews arrived at the Auschwitz-Birkenau extermination camp, Franceska among them.
-These Jews had been told they were being taken to Switzerland in order to be exchanged for German POWs - an obvious lie.
-Stopping at Auschwitz, the Jews were unloaded and told they were to shower and be disinfected before the arrived in Switzerland.
+These Jews had been told they were being taken to Switzerland in order to be exchanged for German POWs – an obvious lie.
+Stopping at Auschwitz, the Jews followed orders to shower and be disinfected before the arrived in Switzerland.

-Supervising the women was a Nazi S.S. officer named Josep Schillinger.
+A Nazi S.S. officer named Josep Schillinger supervised the women.
 The Nazi noticed the beautiful dancer and ordered her to disrobe for him.
-Likely knowing that the showers were a murderous lie, and also deducing the wanton German's intentions, Franceska made her move.
+Likely knowing that the showers were a murderous lie, and also deducing the wanton German’s intentions, Franceska made her move.